Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q3: Using the same log file from Question #2, a request was made that is encoded in base64.
 What is the decoded value?**

-*Well, I couldn't get this to work properly in CyberChef - I found a string that certainly looks like base64 in a GET request: 'VEhNe0NZQkVSQ0hFRl9XSVpBUkR9== ' I used the bash command:*
+*Hint: Well, I couldn't get this to work properly in CyberChef - I found a string that certainly looks like base64 in a GET request: 'VEhNe0NZQkVSQ0hFRl9XSVpBUkR9== ' I used the bash command:*

 ```bash
  echo 'VEhNe0NZQkVSQ0hFRl9XSVpBUkR9== ' | base64 -d